zeyuz35/zeyuz35.github.io/vault/SFM.inference.r.md

 ## Ahn and Horenstein 2013 (AHER, AHGR)

-Ahn and Horenstein derive an alternative estiamtor for r based on the behaviour of how the eigenvalues change/grow.
+Ahn and Horenstein derive an alternative estimator for r based on the behaviour of how the eigenvalues change/grow.

-This is basically a fancier scree plot.
+This is corresponds to finding the largest "relative cliff" in a scree plot.

+There is the standard "eigenvalue ratio" and "growth ratio".

+## Notes

+On simulated data, these all perform quite well.
+However, empirically, it has been observed that they perform very differently.

+In particular, it has been noted that:

+-
+-
+-

+This can partially be explained by:

+-
+-
+-